Simplified directional facility

-Simplified directional facility (SDF) is a localizer-based instrument non-precision approach to an airport, which provides final approach course similar to instrument landing system (ILS) and localizer type directional aid (LDA) approaches, although not as precise.
+Simplified directional facility (SDF) was a localizer-based instrument non-precision approach to an airport, which provided final approach course similar to instrument landing system (ILS) and localizer type directional aid (LDA) approaches, although not as precise.

-The SDF signal is fixed at either 6 or 12 degrees, as necessary to provide maximum flyability and optimum course quality.
-Unlike an ILS, an SDF does not provide vertical guidance in the form of a glideslope.
+The SDF signal was fixed at either 6 or 12 degrees, as necessary to provide maximum flyability and optimum course quality.
+Unlike an ILS, an SDF did not provide vertical guidance in the form of a glideslope.
 The SDF course may or may not be aligned with the runway because its antenna may be offset from the runway centerline.
 Usable off-course indications are limited to 35 degrees either side of the course centerline.

 Current SDF approaches in the United States

-On January 1, 2018, the SDF approach at KMFI was permanently decommissioned leaving only one remaining operational SDF approach in the United States.